dwaite/connect/openid-connect-4-identity-assurance/opmetadata.md

 `verified_person_data_supported` This JSON array contains all claims supported within `verified_person_data`.

+`evidences_supported` This JSON array contains all types of identity evidences the OP uses.

-`identity_documents_supported` This JSON array contains all identity documents utilized by the OP for identity verification.
+`id_documents_supported` This JSON array contains all identity documents utilized by the OP for identity verification.

-`verification_methods_supported` This element is a JSON array containing at the top level the verification methods as defined in Section [verification](#verification). `eID` is  a simple JSON string whereas `identity_document` is contained in a JSON object and is itself an array containing all identity document proofing methods employed by the respective OP.
+`id_documents_verification_methods_supported` This element is a JSON array containing the id document verification methods a OP supports as defined in Section [verification](#verification).
 This is an example openid-configuration snippet:

 ```json